DisnakeDev/disnake/docs/migrating.rst

 With this split came the removal of the ``is_private`` attribute.
 You should now use :func:`isinstance`.

-The types are split into two different :ref:`discord_abc`:
+The types are split into two different :ref:`disnake_abc`:

 - :class:`abc.GuildChannel` for guild channels.
 - :class:`abc.PrivateChannel` for private channels (DMs and group DMs).